DoHunKim1215/FLPCP-For-Inner-Product/README.md

 # Fully Linear PCP Simulator for Inner Product Circuits

-This repository is the C++ implementation of the improved version of original FLPCP for inner product circuit.
+This repository is the C++ implementation of the improved version of fully linear PCP for inner product circuit.
-Fully linear PCP (FLPCP) is zero-knowledge proof scheme which can be efficiently applied on distributed or secret-shared data by leveraging short linear proofs.
+[Fully linear PCP (FLPCP)](https://eprint.iacr.org/2019/188.pdf) is zero-knowledge proof scheme which can be efficiently applied on distributed or secret-shared data by leveraging short linear proofs.

 This project has been developed on Visual Studio CMake project and Windows 11 environment.